How to Get a Resale License

 A resale certificate is a document that allows resellers to purchase goods from a vendor (usually a wholesaler) without paying sales tax.
 The reseller, who is often the retailer, sells the product to the end-user of the product and collects sales tax.

 Manufacturers will also use resale certificates to purchase the supplies or services needed in the products they make.
-Depending on the state, a resale certificate may be called a reseller’s permit, reseller’s license, sales tax exemption certificate or something similar.
+Depending on the state, a resale certificate may be called a reseller’s permit, reseller’s license, sales tax license, sales tax exemption certificate, seller’s permit, or something similar.

 Why is a resale certificate needed?